circleback/capistrano-release-me/README.md

 ```
 But if this is in anywhere public - I would not recommend that :)

-Once these configurations are set you can call this in your deploy.rb file to unregister the instance
+Once these configurations are set you can call this in your deploy.rb file to unregister/register the instance.
+These tasks can be invoked from wherever you want in your deployment flow.
 ```ruby
 # inside a task block in your deploy.rb for example like this
 namespace :deploy do